boraozgen/website/content/resume.md

 - Modern system programming languages such as Rust and Zig.
 I follow blogs and occasionally develop small projects to keep up-to-date.
 C/C++ is not going anywhere soon, so modern C/C++ too.
 Keeping an eye on Ada/SPARK for formal verification on safety-critical systems.
 - Modern RTOSs such as Zephyr and NuttX.
 I developed many projects with Mbed OS but since it has been abandoned by Arm, I am exploring alternatives.
-- Modern communication technologies such as CoAP and lwm2m.
+- Modern communication technologies such as CoAP, lwm2m, Bluetooth Mesh.
 - Software quality: Static & dynamic analysis, testing, emulation
 - Multi-core systems: SMP on MCUs and AMP with Linux-MCU combination.
 - Hardware platforms: RISC-V